angular/angular/aio/content/guide/glossary.md

 Glossary

 @intro
-Brief definitions of the most important words in the Angular vocabulary
+Brief definitions of the most important words in the Angular vocabulary.